This post may contain affiliate links. Thank you for your support.

 Un-tape them and stand back in amazement at how your curtains now look absolutely perfect.

 This will work even better if your curtains are exactly the right height.
 If you have a little bit of puddling action at the bottom, it really depends on what fabric you’re working with.
-It may look absolutely beautiful, but some fabrics just aren’t meant to puddle and may cause your curtains to look really nice at the top, but still imperfect at the bottoms.
+It may look absolutely beautiful, but some fabrics just aren’t meant to puddle and may cause your curtains to look really nice at the top but still imperfect at the bottom.
 In this case, hem your curtains and try again!
+If you’re not up for a sewing project, a hem held in place with regular packing tape works surprisingly well on most fabrics.

 Have you ever tried a trick similar to this?
-I loved seeing how well this worked for the designer who taught me this trick, but I can’t wait to try it on my own new curtains, soon hopefully!
+I loved seeing how well this worked for the designer who taught me this trick, and I was so happy to find that it worked just as well for me.